Qubits01/nca2nsp/README.md

 This Python script will convert a folder of nca files to an installable nsp file.
 It has also the ability to extract nsp files.

+It is provided as an .exe file for easy use.
+If you want to use the script directly, you probably know how to.

 ## First Run & Configuration
 * copy hactool to resources dir
 * copy your keys file created by lockpick_rcm (needed by hactool) to resources dir